BryanBashamRIT/hcin620-project/analysis.md

 # CATA: Contextual Inquiry

-This page details the contextual inquiry for the CATA project.
+This page details the contextual inquiry for the College Algebra Tutorial App (CATA) project.

 ## Interviews